salahsaeed19/task-manager/README.md

 ## Contributing

-Feel free to fork this repository, contribute improvements, and submit pull requests.
-All contributions are welcome!
+Feel free to fork this repository, make improvements, and submit pull requests.
+Contributions are welcome!

 ## License